B1aZer/b1azer.github.io/posts/pipes-with-promises.md

 Front code on the other hand was much more complex.
 It did not have any state management solutions, it was hard to predict the current state, as well as not possible to revert it.
-We were in the process of migrating from AngularJS to recent Angular.
+We were in the process of migrating from AngularJS to newest Angular.
 Most of the functions had side effects, in fact angular binding is based on shared state and mutation of this state.
 This approach is discouraged in modern frameworks like React, that favors immutability and managed state.